 The large quantity of copper produced within the colony bespeaks the extent of native African labour employed, but more important and appalling, was the low cost of hiring these.
 "In 1958 the value of copper produced was £70,141,287.
 The wages paid to Africans amounted to £6,318,573.
 During 1950, the mining industry provided employment for 7,350 Europeans and 39,780 Africans.
-These figures speak for themselves".25 In other words, the settlers earned better wages though they contributed less than the African did in the running of the mines.
+These figures speak for themselves".
+25 In other words, the settlersearned better wages though they contributed less than the African did in the running of the mines.
 Aspect of this were poor working conditions and tiny economic grants for the social development and welfare of the natives in the colony.
 "In 1938 these arrangements were criticized by a visiting financial expert, Sir.
 Alan Pim.
-In a report to the colonial office, he urged more public investment in roads, schools and health services, for Africans as well as whites".26 The worry thus expressed, depicts the gap created in social relations between the blacks and white settlers in the protectorate.
-British imperial control over the colony allowed the white settlers to maintain color bar not just within the copper industry but also in all aspects of the social life within the protectorates.
-Ikechukwu Kanu relays from Kaunda's experience that, "blacks were not also allowed to eat in the same restaurants with whites.
-So many times he was thrown out of restaurants and shops simply because he was black."27 In politics, racial segregation was even more pronounced within these colonies.
+In a report to the colonial office, he urged more public investment in roads, schools and health services, for Africans as well as whites".
+26 The worry thus expressed, depicts the gap created in social relations between the blacks and white settlers in the protectorate.
+British imperial control over the colony allowed the whitesettlers to maintain color bar not just within the copper industry but also in all aspects of the social life within the protectorates.
+Ikechukwu Kanu relaysfrom Kaunda's experiencethat, "blacks were not also allowed to eat in the same restaurants with whites.
+So many times he was thrown out of restaurants and shops simply because he was black."
+In politics, racial segregation was even more pronounced within these colonies.
 Stewart Gore-Browne, one of the early white settlers in Northern Rhodesia, opined that the entire political administration of the protectorates was in the hands of the white company officials.
 "And even when the imperial government took over from the charted company in 1924, and replaced the settlers' Advisory council by a legislative there was still an official majority, and at the head of everything a Governor who was all powerful in every respect.
-Africans had neither votes nor representatives".28 The political organization within the protectorates maintained the apartheid socio-political structure inherited from South Africa, which had an independent legislative path from the rest of British Empire.
+Africans had neither votes nor representatives".
+The political organization within the protectorates maintained the apartheid socio-political structure inherited from South Africa, which had an independent legislative path from the rest of British Empire.
 This meant that the natives had in no way, a say in how their affairs were conducted.
-Consequently, Kaunda questions; "can anyone wonder that we sometimes feel bitter about the European settler who treats us like some kind of subhuman species in the land of our birth?"29 particularly in Northern Rhodesia and Nyasaland that had fewer European settler population.
+Consequently, Kaunda questions; "can anyone wonder that we sometimes feel bitter about the European settler who treats us like some kind of sub-human species in the land of our birth?",29

+But, in as much as the administration of the colony of Southern Rhodesia and the protectorates of Northern Rhodesia and Nyasaland favored the interests of the settlers at the expense of the Africans, it, still, feared the overwhelming black population; particularly in Northern Rhodesia and Nyasaland that had fewer European settler population.
 The extent of this fear was added to by the fact that the colonial organization of the colonies in the style of modern societies led to the evolution of first generation of educated blacks from the local education systems.
 The fact that these generation of blacks showed clearer understanding of the workings of modern societies and the need for some degree of self-determination increased the threat felt by the settlers all the more.
 Consequently: